-Process - Create an Actionplan
+Process - Create an action plan

-- Now it's time for the organizational details.
-Organize yourself within the team who takes care of what.
+- Now it's time for the practical details.
+Agree within the team who takes care of what.
 Also think about where you can conduct interviews, and whether you'll need to do any preparation in advance. - Ideally, you conduct an interview with 2 people, one interviewer and one note taker.
 Decide on your roles before the interview.